 An Ounce of Prevention is Worth a Pound of Cure: Preventing Oxygen Deprivation in a Baby

 It is very important to remember that hypoxic-ischemic encephalopathy (HIE) occurs due to oxygen deprivation.
 Because of this, preventing the oxygen deprivation that causes HIE is key.
-To prevent oxygen deprivation, pregnancies must be properly monitored and cared for throughout gestation, labor, delivery, and the neonatal period.
+To prevent oxygen deprivation, medical professionals must closely monitor the health of babies during pregnancy, the birthing process, and the neonatal period.

 In many cases, the underlying risk factors and causes can be recognized, mitigated, and controlled in order to prevent HIE.
 Indeed, one of the common threads that tie together many preventable cases of HIE is the failure on the part of medical professionals to carry out the standards of care.
 These medical mistakes can include:

 - A failure to deliver a baby in time (if the mother has a post-term pregnancy, or if health complications necessitate early delivery)

 - A failure in recognizing that the baby’s heart rate is abnormal on the fetal monitoring strips

 - A failure to resuscitate or intubate the baby in time

 - A failure to recognize and act on other relevant risk factors

 Sometimes these errors can also be due to a failure of basic communication between the various care providers – results of certain tests or procedures may not be communicated or can get lost, especially during shift changes or between departments.
 Because the prevention of oxygen deprivation is so heavily dependent on medical care providers, it is essential that these professionals provide appropriate care to their patients, and communicate with each other effectively.

 There are several specific measures that can be taken to prevent HIE when risk factors are present.
 Click the following links to learn more about specific preventative measures: